Hampshire and Isle of Wight Fire and Rescue Service: Operations

-They also mobilise to support airport firefighters at Southampton Airport and Farnborough Airport.

 Control

-HIWFRS have their own control room that is responsible for receiving 999 calls and mobilising appliances across Hampshire and the Isle of Wight.
+HIWFRS have their own control room that is responsible for receiving 999 calls and mobilising appliances.

 The service is a member of the Networked Fire Services Partnership, alongside Devon and Somerset Fire and Rescue Service and Dorset & Wiltshire Fire and Rescue Service.
 Each service uses the same command and control system, allowing interoperability and resilience if one service is under pressure.

 UK-ISAR

 The service's search and rescue team also partner with the United Kingdom International Search and Rescue Team (UK-ISAR).
 The provide search teams and welfare equipment such as toilets, shelter, food water to deployed teams.

 3SFire

 Wholly owned by the Hampshire and Isle of Wight Fire and Rescue Authority, 3SFire is a consultancy and training business based around offering specialist health and safety and fire training and fire safety consultancy.
 All profits from the business are returned to the Authority to assist with running the Fire and Rescue Service.